HMS Autumn (1801): Strombolo

 Between December 1810 and May 1811, Autumn was refitted at Portsmouth as a bomb vessel.
 On 15 February 1811 she was renamed Strombolo.
 Commander Samuel Grove recommissioned her in March.
 On 11 December he sailed her for the Mediterranean.

 During 1812 she came under the command of Commander Thomas Hichens, Commander John Stoddard on 3 July, then Grove again, and Commander John Smith in August.

 By June 1813 Commander John Stoddart had again assumed command of Strombolo.

 Between 3 and 7 June 1813, Strombolo, Captain Stoddard, participated in an Army-Navy operation that captured Fort St Philippe in the Coll de Balanguer that controlled the pass on the road between Tortosa to Tarragona.
 The naval force consisted of HMS Invincible, Thames, Brune, Strombolo, and Volcano, and eight gunboats.
 Lieutenant James, RMA, landed two 8" mortars from Strombolo and commenced to fire on the fort while guns from squadron were being landed to establish a breaching battery.
 After the mortar shells blew up the fort's magazine, the garrison surrendered though the battery had not yet commenced fire.
 Captain Stoddard and Captain Zehnpfennig entered the fort and brought back the surrender offer.
 Strombolo suffered no casualties in the engagement.

 At some point Commander Samuel Grove resumed command.
 Commander Stoddard again commanded Strombolo in 1814.

 Disposal

-The "Pincipal Officers and Commissioners of His Majesty's Navy" offered "Strombolo bomb, of 320 tons", "lying at Woolwich", for sale on 9 February 1815.
+The "Principal Officers and Commissioners of His Majesty's Navy" offered "Strombolo bomb, of 320 tons", "lying at Woolwich", for sale on 9 February 1815.
 She sold on that day for £1,680.